 These people see “Free quote” or “Free Trial” and don’t understand that “free” didn’t include the entire project or service forever.
-I’ve had people beg me to work for free.
-Demand it.
-Try to use weird mental maniuplation tricks to make me feel as though by not working for free, I’m no longer a respectable human being.
+I’ve had people beg me to work for free, and even demand it.
+Sometimes they use weird mental manipulation tricks to make me feel as though by not working for free, I’m no longer a respectable human being.

 Ego and all thoughts of fame and fortune are other reasons to refuse to give away expertise because for starters, the person on the receiving end will forget you exist so fast it will make your head spin.
 Don’t count on being heralded as their savior or thanked when they got their investor and made their first few millions.
 The law of non-attachment, and practice of letting go of ego, vanity and greed have all been my own personal head games.

 Giving Away Expertise Is Not Always Welcome, But Be Thankful Anyway

 I created three guidelines for helping people for free.